Saint Clement and Sisinnius inscription: Content

 This is an early example of dialogue written next to the characters who speak it, a phenomenon that would later become common in comics.

 Linguistic analysis

-Sisinnius and his workmen speak in an early form of Romanesco while Saint Clement expresses himself in Latin.
+Sisinnius and his workmen speak in an early form of Romanesco, whilst Saint Clement expresses himself in Medieval Latin.
 This juxtaposition of the 'rude' vernacular with the 'holy' liturgical language is deliberate and meant to reflect the different moral standings of the characters involved.
+A rough modern equivalent might be the master speaking in a working-class New York accent, while the saint speaks in King James English.